 Conservation Target Black-tailed Prairie Dogs Objectives Maintain stable populations that are balanced with other conservation targets.
-Natural Processes/ Functions/ Interactions Species will prosper through reproduction, recruitment, and ability to disperse.
+Natural Processes/ Species will prosper through reproduction, recruitment, and Functions/ Interactions ability to disperse.
 Naturally occurring in a healthy ecosystem.
-The combined effect of habitat loss, reduced natural predation and increased competition and grazing intensity with domestic grazers reduces habitat quality.
-Threats & Stresses (Source of Stress) • Increase in animal densities and distribution could reduce available resources. • Bubonic plague, an introduced disease from Europe. • Poisoning or translocation resulting from human conflict.
+The combined effect of habitat loss, reduced natural predation and increased competition and grazing intensity with domestic grazers Threats & Strasses • In granges in animal densities and distribution could reduce (Source of Stress) • Increase in animal densities and distribution could reduce available resources.
+Bubonic plague, an introduced disease from Europe.
+Poisoning or translocation resulting from human conflict.
 Lack of native predators to help maintain stable population densities.
-Strategy/Action Maintain stable populations through management of prairie dog population densities. • Identify locations of concern and monitor for unusual fluctuations in population density. • Educate people regarding the benefits of prairie dogs to the ecosystem. • Encourage or influence natural predation.
+Strategy/Action Maintain stable populations through management of prairie dog population densities.
+Identify locations of concern and monitor for unusual fluctuations in population density. • Educate people regarding the benefits of prairie dogs to the ecosystem.
+Encourage or influence natural predation.
 Measure of Success To be determined by estimating annual population densities.
 Analysis of vegetative resource health would also help establish a benchmark from which to measure the level of success.
-Conservation Plan • Determine sustainable prairie dog densities and implement a plan to maintain the recommended numbers. • Determine intervention measures to be taken in the event of a plague epizootic.
+Conservation Plan • Determine sustainable prairie dog densities and implement a plan to maintain the recommended numbers.
+Determine intervention measures to be taken in the event of a plague epizootic.
 Install educational interpretation regarding the benefits of prairie dogs to their environment.
 Reduce disturbance and fragmentation of habitat and place predator enhancements where needed to encourage a balanced predator/ prey relationship.